DHTMLX/gantt-docs/data/desktop/radio.md

 Initialization
 ----------------

-To add a **radio button** control to the lightbox, follow these steps:
+To add the **radio button** control to the lightbox, follow these steps:

 1) Add a section to the lightbox configuration: